 To treat his extensive injuries, he had 28 surgical procedures performed, including multiple skin grafts.
 Significantly, he experienced four recurrences of Methicillin-resistant Staphylococcus Aureus (MRSA) infection resulting from the grafting of a cadaver bone (allograft) into his elbow.

 The case was brought to trial, and the jury awarded our client $20,181,484 for medical costs, pain and suffering, and lost future earnings.

-This case was handled by Partner Daniel P. O'Toole, Esq. and Associate Attorney Robyn Brazzil, Esq.
+This matter was handled by Partner Daniel P. O’Toole.